Think You’re Done Editing? Take a Step Back.

-So, when you think you’re done writing and editing and proofreading everything, you’ve got one more milestone to go: Take a step back and examine your work from the 50-thousand foot level.
+So, when you think you’re done writing and editing and proofreading everything, you’ve got one more milestone to go: Take a step back and examine your work from the 50,000-foot level.

-• Have you effectively addressed your reader?
+- Have you effectively addressed your reader?
 You need to make it clear that your reader knows that you have exactly what he wants.
-This means that all of the features of your product or service need to have a clearly outlined benefit to the reader (see our previous blog about benefits).
+This means that all of the features of your product or service need to have a clearly outlined benefit to the reader.

-So, how can you ensure that your copy passes the 50-thousand foot level test?
+So, how can you ensure that your copy passes the 50,000-foot level test?
 A few strategies to try:

 - Give yourself some distance.
 Step away from the computer for a few hours and let your mind relax.
 Come back to your copy in the morning with a fresh set of eyes.

 - Let someone else read it.
 Don’t give it to your mom or your closest co-worker: Try to pick someone who can give you an honest opinion and preferably someone who doesn’t know anything about your product, service, company, or idea.
 Listen to any questions they may have or sources of any confusion — this is valuable information to a writer!

 - Print it out.
 Everything looks different on paper than it does on a screen.
 Printing a hard copy of your work may bring to light something you missed earlier — no joke.

 Know of any other strategies that can help in the final editing process?
 Leave a comment.
 We’re all ears.